 We talked to some of our company road warriors, like our Directors of Technology Solutions Tim Arnold and Margie Cope, to understand what they do when winter weather threatens their travel plans.
 Here are their top recommendations:

-Travel and Transport Winter Storm Preparations
+Travel Management Company Winter Storm Preparations

 - Our Command Center disseminates alerts regarding travel conditions, delays, cancellations and airport closures to our clients.